Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 #### Set Sword Sound

 The sound the sword makes.
-By default the sound is `sword1`.
+By default, the sound is `sword1`.

 `hero:set_sword_sound_id(sound_id)`